STCybersec/Wazuh-Endpoint-Security/README.md

 ---

 ### 🛠️ 2.
-Vulnerability Detection & Management
+Malware Detection & Management
-I enabled the Wazuh Vulnerability Detector module, allowing:
+I enabled the Wazuh Malware Detector module, allowing:

-- Automatic CVE scanning of installed software
 - Detection of outdated or risky applications
 - Identification of vulnerable executables such as:
   - `driver_update.exe`